meyarivan/kafka-simpleconsumer-jython/README.md

 bagheera-kafka-simpleconsumer-jython
 ====================================

-Simple consumer for Bagheera messages stored in Kafka
+Simple consumer for Bagheera messages stored in Kafka which writes data to stdout and offsets to stderr.

 Requires following libraries under lib/ subdir.